Food of Jakarta - 25 Dishes That MUST Be on the Foodie's List

 Where to find: Dua Nyonya, Kota Jakarta pusat (opens 7:00 AM to 2 :00 AM) Approximate cost: IDR 90,000

 This is a signature food of Indonesians.
 This can be made from 2 or more eggs.
 Minced meat and various spices are tossed in and mixed thoroughly with the eggs.
 The mixture is poured out as a filling into a crepe.
-This is then folded closed and deep fried.
+This is then folded closed and deep-fried.
 It is topped with crushed peanuts and then served.

-Where to find: Kota jakarta pusat (opens 10:00 AM to 11:00 PM) Approximate cost: IDR 50,000
+Where to find: Kota Jakarta pusat (opens 10:00 AM to 11:00 PM) Approximate cost: IDR 50,000

-14. Nasi lemak
+14. Nasi Lemak

 One dish that is bound to catch your eye is this!
-It's found throughout Indonesia and is a staple of the locals.
+It's found throughout Indonesia and is a staple food of Jakarta's locals.
 The rice is cooked in coconut milk and served with various curries and topped off with fried crackers.
 Oh and yes!
 It's traditionally served on a banana leaf.

 Where to find: Penang Bistro, Kota Jakarta Pusat (opens 11:00 AM to 10:00 PM) Approximate cost: IDR 16,000